alicevillar/sfa_api/README.md

 ## 1. Overview

-This API, called SFA (Space Fan Art), is an API created with Flask REST-Plus with two Prototypes: a monolithic architecture and a microsservice architecture.
+This API, called SFA (Space Fan Art), is an API created with Flask REST-Plus with two Prototypes: a monolithic architecture and a microservice architecture.
 [Astronomy Picture Of The Day (APOD)](https://api.nasa.gov/), which is a NASA open API that returns the picture of the day, has been used as a model thoughout the development of both Prototypes:

 :arrow_forward: In the monolithic architecture, APOD was used as an API model in various aspects, such as user authorisation key and rate limits.
 <br>